hammingweight/synkctl/README.md

 ```

 #### Configuring **synkctl**
-To use **synkctl** you need to create a configuration file.
-The easiest way to do that is to run
+To use **synkctl** you need to create a configuration file; the easiest way to generate a
+file is to run

 ```
 $ synkctl configuration generate -u <username> -p <password>